 Facilitators will be present in each session throughout the retreat to provide support to speakers and attendees in adhering to these Community Agreements.
 If necessary, individuals may be asked to reframe their comments in alignment with the Agreements.
 If individuals engage in actions or words that are intentionally or unintentionally aggressive, bullying, or intimidating they may be asked to leave a session.

-*due to the number of attendees and sessions at the retreat, these Community Agreements will only be read.
-Members with comments, questions or feedback related to these community Agreements are welcome to submit them via this form: https://bit.ly/3xNZhcL.*
+*due to the number of attendees and sessions at the retreat, these Community Agreements will only be read in the first sessions of each day.
+Members with comments, questions or feedback related to community Agreements are welcome to submit them here: https://bit.ly/3xNZhcL.*

 Expectations of Participants